1456 Central Italy earthquakes: Effects

-The earthquake of December 30 struck at 21:30 which measured ~ 7.0 was not as severe in Naples.
-Regions closer to the epicenter reported in serious damage.
-Documentation of heavy destruction in Sannio and the Campana Plain might be due to conflicting reports of the previous event.
+The earthquake of December 30 (which measured ~ 7.0) struck at 21:30.
+It was not as severe in Naples.
+Regions closer to the epicenter reported serious damage.
+Documentation of heavy destruction in Samnium and the Campania Plain might be due to conflicting reports of the previous event.
 Major damage occurred in Isernia.
 There was no damage in the areas between Castel di Sangro and Sulmona.
-Additional damage also occurred due to the aftershocks, which persisted up till early 1457.
-The aftershock sequence only ended in May 1457.
+Additional damage also occurred due to the aftershocks, which persisted until May 1457.
+Constant aftershocks occurred up till January 1457, and one caused significant damage in Naples between the night of January 8 and 9.
+Weak but frequent aftershocks continued to February.
+Three homes in Capua collapsed during an aftershock on 10 February.

-Tsunami
+Four areas of extreme damage were identified by scientists at the National Institute of Geophysics and Volcanology; in the upper Pescara river valley (Tocco da Casauria, Popoli and Torre de' Passeri); northern Matese (Bojano and Isernia); Samnium and Irpinia; and the Monte Vulture region.

-A series of anomalous waves in the port of Naples also caused boats to crash.
-There was also reports of a tsunami in the Gulf of Taranto, where it struck the Ionian coastline.
+A series of anomalous waves in the Bay of Naples also caused boats to crash.
+One small boat was completely destroyed though there was no casualty.
+There were also reports of a tsunami in the Gulf of Taranto, where it struck the Ionian coastline.